 Companies that freeze defined benefit pension plans save the equivalent of 13.5% of the long-horizon payroll of current employees.
 Furthermore, firms with higher prospective accruals are more likely to freeze their plans.
 Cost savings would not be possible in a benchmark model in which i) all workers receive compensation equal to their marginal product and ii) workers value equally all identical-cost forms of pension benefits.
 We find evidence consistent both with firms' reneging on implicit contracts that would have provided workers with high pension accruals later in their careers and with shifts in employee valuation of different forms of retirement benefits.

 Zeldes, Stephen, Joshua Rauh, and Irina Stefanescu.
-"Cost Savings and the Freezing of Corporate Pension Plans."
-Columbia Business School Research Paper No. 16-4, Columbia Business School, February 2017.
+"Cost Saving and the Freezing of Corporate Pension Plans."
+Journal of Public Economics 188 (August 2020): 104211.

 Each author name for a Columbia Business School faculty member is linked to a faculty research page, which lists additional publications by that faculty member.

 Each topic is linked to an index of publications on that topic.